It goes without saying that not all Toyota RAV4 model years are made equal.

 The Best Years: 2013, 2015, 2016, 2017 and 2018

-The 2013 model debuted the generation with a bang, introducing a stylish new design, a 2.5L four-cylinder engine, and a more fuel-efficient six-speed automatic transmission.
+The 2013 model kicked things off with a bang.
+It brought a novel design, a spirited 2.5L four-cylinder engine, and a new six-speed automatic transmission that sipped fuel like a pro.

 The Worst Year: 2014